Nissan Serena

 The Nissan Serena (日産・セレナ, Nissan Serena) is a minivan manufactured by Nissan, joining the slightly larger Vanette.
 The car was engineered by Nissan's Aichi Manufacturing Division and launched in 1991 as a compact passenger van, and it grew larger with each generation over the years.
 Earlier versions were front-engine, rear-wheel-drive layout with a live axle mounted on leaf springs, while the following generations are front-wheel drive or 4WD.

 The Serena is designed to comply with Japanese vehicle class, which means its external dimensions are restricted to 4.7 meters in length and 1.7 meters in width.
 It slots below the larger Nissan Elgrand in Japan as a smaller, cheaper alternative.
 Competitors include the Toyota Noah, the Honda Stepwgn, and the Mitsubishi Delica.

 Its name is from the Latin word "serēnus", meaning "clear, tranquil, pleasant".

 The Serena was rebadged and marketed by Suzuki as the Suzuki Landy (スズキ・ランディ, Suzuki Randi) between 2007 and 2022.
-The Serena based Landy was discontinued and replaced by an all-new version that is based on the Toyota Noah starting in 2022, when the fourth generation Noah was released.
+The Serena-based Landy was discontinued and replaced by an all-new version that is based on the Toyota Noah starting in 2022, when the fourth generation Noah was released.

 As with the larger Elgrand, Autech offers a tuned, modified version of the Serena.

 First generation (C23; 1991)

 Models were manufactured in Japan from 1991 onwards, and many were imported into Australasia and the United Kingdom.
-Nissan produced many different trim levels - FX, SX etc. Full-Auto (full-time) 4WD versions were also produced providing greater stability and better handling.
+Japanese-market Serena were available in some grades - PX, FX, FG, SX, FE, were available in all-wheel drive drivetrain, and VX, LX and L only available in front-wheel drive.
+Full-Auto (full-time) 4WD versions were also produced providing greater stability and better handling.
 The naturally aspirated 2.3 L diesel was never manufactured for the Japanese market and its seating arrangement and interior fittings are not the same as the 2.0 L petrol (SR20DE), 2.0 L diesel CD20 and turbo-diesel CD20T models manufactured in Japan for the local market.
 It was exclusive to Japanese Nissan dealerships called Nissan Bluebird Store.

 Throughout its production the C23 model underwent several facelifts although the interior design and body largely remained unchanged, for example, addition of airbags and bench seats for the second and third rows.
 Each facelift model can be identified by front grille design which was updated in 1994 and 1997.

 In European markets, the C23 Serena had 1.6 or 2.0 L petrols, or 2.3 L diesel engines LD23.
 Trim levels were LX, SLX, SGX and SGXi.
-Auto Express once named the Serena as the slowest passenger car in the benchmark 0-60 mph (later became 62 mph) test, with the 2.3 L diesel version (added in the mid 1990s) taking 27.8 seconds to reach that speed.
+Auto Express once named the Serena as the slowest passenger car in the benchmark 0-60 mph (later became 62 mph) test, with the 2.3 L diesel version (added in the mid-1990s) taking 27.8 seconds to reach that speed.

 Until around 2002, the most common petrol engine was the SR20DE, accompanied by the 1.6-litre GA16DE.
 A variety of other engines were used over the years, including diesels specifically the CD20 (for the commercial van version), CD20T 1,973 cc Diesel Turbo, and the CD20ET.